mooxphp/moox/README.md

 # Build
 composer install

-# Run Sail, alternatively start Laragon
+# Run Sail, start Laragon or Valet
 ./vendor/bin/sail up

+# Run Vite
-# Run Vite (in Ubuntu, not in Sail container)
+# for Laravel Sail on Windows: do it in Ubuntu, not inside the Sail container
 npm install
 npm run dev